England sweep PNG aside on way to semi-finals

-Rugby League World Cup: England maintain 100% record with PNG win as they head into last four
+Rugby League World Cup: England maintain 100% record with PNG win to top group

 Last updated on .From the section Rugby League